Skip to content

 5. Local Terminology: Similar to the poor boy sandwich being called a "po-boy", snowballs are often seen spelled "sno-ball".

-Local icons of the snowball business include Hansen's Sno-Bliz, Plum Street, and Sal's on Metairie Road in the suburb.
+Local icons of the snowball business in New Orleans include Hansen's Sno-Bliz, Plum Street, Harrison Avenue, and Sal's on Metairie Road in the suburb.

 The tradition of enjoying snowballs in New Orleans has deep roots, and the treat has become an integral part of the local culinary scene.
 If you're in the area, trying a New Orleans snowball is a must for a unique and delicious frozen treat experience!